rascol/Raspberry-Pi-PPS-Client/README.md

 ## Building on a Linux Workstation

-First create a folder to hold the kernel and tools.
+You might want to create a folder to hold the kernel and tools.
 For example,
 ```
 $ mkdir ~/rpi
 $ cd ~/rpi
 ```
-On a workstation you will need a cross-compiler (this is the official one):
+On a workstation you will need the cross-compiler:
 ```
 $ git clone https://github.com/raspberrypi/tools
 ```